 A young autistic child is implanted with a SPECTRUM app called ‘Gadget’ to aid a normal life.
 Flash forward 10 years -Ari & Gadget discover the world is run by machines mining DNA.
 Together they find a solution.
 Ari learns that emotional bonds make humanity more complex than machines.

-“Sunset”, Written and produced by Jane Hampson (ind.), directed by (TBC).
+“Sunset”, produced by Lydia Gawa (ind.), written and directed by Jane Hampson.

 On her 89th birthday, INGRID, a frail, wheelchair-bound woman suffering Alzheimer’s is left alone on a beach by her carer, who sneaks off to meet her boyfriend.
 A passing musician — heartbroken and homeless — tries to steal a piece of INGRID’S birthday cake, but something about her vulnerability reflects his own state.

 “You do you”, produced by Joseph Baronio, directed by Lexie Gregory and Thomas Midena, written by Lexie Gregory.